Healthdirect Free Australian health advice you can count on.

 You might also be offered chemotherapy, usually together with radiotherapy.

 Your doctor will recommend treatment based on the location and stage of your cancer and your general health.
-If your case is complicated, your doctor may get advice from a team of different health professionals (multidisciplinary team) experienced in cancer treatment.
+If your case is complicated, your doctor may get advice from a team of different health professionals (multidisciplinary team) with experience in cancer treatment.

 • breathing difficulties, which might mean you need a breathing hole (tracheostomy) in your lower neck